dreamfactorysoftware/df-react-example-application/README.md

 ### Using the Application

-To start the application go to the `Apps` tab and click `play` next to the `Address Book for React`.
+- To start the application go to the `Apps` tab and click `play` next to the `Address Book for React`.

-Application users will need to first register before interacting with the address book.
+- Click the `Register` button to create a new account.

 These accounts are managed inside the DreamFactory `Users` tab.
 For security purposes, user registration is disabled by default therefore we had to enable the `Allow Open Registration` in the `user` service `config` tab as descirbed in the instalation process.

 ## Configuring the Application Locally